mazzama/mazzama/README.md

 -->

 - 🔭 I’m currently working on a Financial Technology Company in Indonesia
-- :gun: I'm using Java 8 and Spring Boot to build software
+- :gun: I'm using Go and Java to build software
 - 🌱 I’m currently learning microservices and serverless, and also learning many technology buzzwords to build it

 <!--START_SECTION:waka-->